 In omphalocele, the herniated viscera are covered by a thin membrane and may be small (only a few loops of intestine) or may contain most of the abdominal viscera (intestine, stomach, liver).
 Immediate dangers are drying of the viscera, hypothermia and dehydration due to evaporation of water from the exposed viscera, and infection of the peritoneal surfaces.
-The estimated incidence is 1 in 3000 to 5000 live births.
+The estimated incidence is 2 to 3 in 10,000 live births (1 References An omphalocele is a protrusion of abdominal viscera from a midline defect at the base of the umbilicus.
+(See also Overview of Congenital Gastrointestinal Anomalies.)
+In omphalocele, the herniated... read more ).
 Infants with omphalocele have a very high incidence of other congenital anomalies (up to 70%), including

 Chromosomal abnormalities Overview of Chromosomal Anomalies Chromosomal anomalies cause various disorders.
 Anomalies that affect autosomes (the 22 paired chromosomes that are alike in males and females) are more common than those that affect sex chromosomes... read more (eg, trisomy 18 Trisomy 18 Trisomy 18 is caused by an extra chromosome 18 and is usually associated with intellectual disability, small birth size, and various congenital anomalies, including severe microcephaly, heart... read more , trisomy 13 Trisomy 13 Trisomy 13 is caused by an extra chromosome 13 and causes abnormal forebrain, midface, and eye development; severe intellectual disability; heart defects; and small birth size.
 Diagnosis is... read more , Down syndrome [trisomy 21] Down Syndrome (Trisomy 21) Down syndrome is an anomaly of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
 Diagnosis is suggested by physical anomalies and... read more )